patrikbego/react-prerendering/README.md

-### DYNAMIC PRE-RENDERING WITH REACTJS
+### DYNAMIC PRE-RENDERING WITH REACT AND NEXT

-This is a React/Next example of "server side pre-rendering".
+This is a [React](reactjs.com)/[Next](nextjs.com) example of "server side pre-rendering".

 Project is based on starter template for Learn Next.js, with addition of server api call (node js project located in ./demo-node-server).
+Some guides regarding next:
+    You can fairly say that at the minimum you’ll need a “pages/” directory and “index.js(x)” file within it.
+If you were to create overrides for your app or document then you have an “_app.js(x)” and a “_document.js(x)” files also inside the “pages/” folder.
+The “public/” directory is another folder that Next.JS looks into for static files to be emitted into the final build directory.
+Other than these files and directories, everything goes.

 To run the node server, execute in command line: `node demo-node-server/post-api.js`